 This is caused by the increased blood in your bloodstream.
 You might notice your rings feel tighter and your legs and ankles look like you’ve been on a long-haul flight.
 Now is not the time to do a Kim Kardashian – ditch those uncomfortable strappy shoes or heels.
 If you can, avoid standing for too long and try to raise your feet above your heart for at least an hour a day.

-• Do those pelvic floor exercises: These are the muscles that support your bladder, bowel and womb.
+Do those pelvic floor exercises: These are the muscles that support your bladder, bowel and womb.
 Now you have a growing baby, the extra weight puts pressure on those muscles, so it’s vital that they remain strong.
-Make exercising those muscles part of your daily routine.
+Make exercising those muscles for labour part of your daily routine.